 At West Lea, we differentiate in all our lessons so that the individual needs of pupils can be met, within the normal classroom environment.
-This includes questioning which is appropriate to their current understanding (Blank’s Levels), task planners (to help pupils remember instructions) and the use of visuals, such as photographs, symbol and ‘real’ objects.
+This includes questioning which is appropriate to their current understanding (Blank’s Levels), Makaton signing, task planners (to help pupils remember instructions) and the use of visuals, such as photographs, symbol and ‘real’ objects.
+Children are able to enjoy 1:1 reading, as appropriate, to help develop skills in reading.
 Children also work within an adapted curriculum, designed to meet the needs of learners and allow them to develop independence skills.

 Sometimes, a pupil, or groups of pupils, will need to access some additional teaching to support their learning.
 This will involve the setting of targets, and will be reviewed on a regular basis.
 Often, this may last for half a term.
 This may be led by a member of the class team, with support from a specialist teacher.
-Examples of this include ‘lego therapy’ (to aid communication and social skills), ‘speech bubbles’ (a series of drama sessions to promote team work) or ‘The Five Minute Box’ (a numeracy resource to develop maths skills).
+Examples of this include ‘lego therapy (take out lego therapy and replace with 'What's in the box?'’ (to aid communication and social skills), ‘speech bubbles’ (a series of drama sessions to promote team work) or ‘The Five Minute Number Box’ (a numeracy resource to develop maths skills).

 Some pupils also access highly specialist activities outside of the classroom to support their learning.
-We have a range of English interventions available, including ‘reading mentors’ (older children reading to younger pupils, ‘Phonological Awareness Training’ (reading and writing activities) and 1:1 reading with a parent/carer.
-We are also able to offer some specialist activities for pupils with difficulties of a dyslexic nature.
+We have a range of English interventions available, including ‘reading mentors’ (older children reading to younger pupils, ‘Phonological Awareness Training’ (reading and writing activities) and 1:1 reading with a parent/carer (take this line out).
+We are also able to offer some specialist activities for pupils with difficulties of a dyslexic nature, and provide diagnostic dyslexia assessments for those pupils who require this.
 If your child is accessing a specialist intervention, you will be informed of strategies which you can use at home to aid their learning, as part of the intervention.

 West Lea has a range of therapists who work across the sites.
-Our speech therapist, supported by our communication TA, works with all classes as part of the total communication approach.
-This means that children’s speech and communication skills are developed at every point in the day.
-Staff use Elklan strategies to developing communication skills, and a high proportion of staff achieved accredited qualifications in Elklan,
+Our speech therapist, supported by our specialist communication teaching assistants, works with all classes as part of the total communication approach.
+We are proud to have been awarded 'Communication Friendly School' status by Elklan.
+This means that all staff have received significant training in speech and language, and some staff achieved accredited qualifications in this.
+Children’s speech and communication skills are developed at every point in the day.
+Staff use Elklan strategies to developing communication skills, and a high proportion of staff achieved accredited qualifications in Elklan. (take this line out)

 Here are some photographs of some recent sessions…